angristan/awesome-stars/README.md

 ## Swift

+- [SwiftOnTap/Docs](https://github.com/SwiftOnTap/Docs) - Complete SwiftUI Docs with Examples
+- [hyperoslo/Cache](https://github.com/hyperoslo/Cache) - :package: Nothing but Cache.
+- [Mindinventory/Numbers-Animation](https://github.com/Mindinventory/Numbers-Animation) - Numbers animation allows you to click on different numbers and accordingly it will animate numbers in a cool way.
+It has a very attractive UI and is very easy to use.
 - [OfTheWolf/TwitterProfile](https://github.com/OfTheWolf/TwitterProfile) - Nested scrolling with pager just like in Twitter and Instagram profile.
 - [SwiftyJSON/SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - The better way to deal with JSON data in Swift.
 - [kishikawakatsumi/KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) - Simple Swift wrapper for Keychain that works on iOS, watchOS, tvOS and macOS.